Library Media Center

 Checkout Policies

 All materials have a standard checkout period of two weeks.
-Materials can easily be renewed by visiting or contacting the TIC Center.
+Materials can easily be renewed by visiting or contacting the library.
 Fines and fees will accumulate for any non-returned items.
 All fines and fees will be removed at the time of check-in.

 Services

-The FCHS TIC Center strives to meet the technology, innovation and collaboration needs of all patrons.
+The FCHS library strives to meet the technology, innovation and collaboration needs of all patrons.
 If you would like to request a service that is not currently available, please contact Emily Silverman silvermane@franklinschools.org

 Robust Print Collection